rishabhjain16/VSR-LLM/system_architecture.md

 During forward pass:
 1. The LLM processes the combined input sequence
 2. The model predicts the next tokens in the sequence
-3. During training, these predictions are compared to ground truth
+3. During training, these predictions are compared to ground truth text labels
 4. During inference, the predictions are used for text generation

 The LLM itself is typically kept frozen during training, with only the projector parameters being updated.
 This efficient approach allows adaptation of the visual features to the LLM's embedding space without modifying the language model itself.